 Femi Johnson joins Achieve Atlanta as the first Senior Director, College Access.
 Femi most recently served as a Program Manager with the National Math and Science Initiative where she supported 45 schools in the Southeastern region of the US with strategic planning and program support.
 Femi started her career as a classroom teacher, teaching both English and Special Education.
 Femi earned her undergraduate degree from Spelman College and has M.Ed.s in Special Education and Secondary Education from Arcadia University.

 I believe this work is powerful and inspiring.
 By helping our students complete a college education not only do they improve their economic and social mobility but also have a tremendous impact in changing family trajectories and communities.

-Ninfa is the Director of Scholarship & Financial Wellness at Achieve Atlanta where she oversees the largest need-based scholarship program in Georgia and leads the organization’s work to remove financial barriers to post-secondary persistence and completion.
+Ninfa is the Senior Director of Scholarship & Affordability at Achieve Atlanta where she oversees the largest need-based scholarship program in Georgia and leads the organization’s work to remove financial barriers to post-secondary persistence and completion.
 Before joining Achieve Atlanta, Ninfa spent almost a decade with the Dell Scholars Program at the Michael & Susan Dell Foundation where she assisted in building a college completion model and need-based scholarship program where over eighty percent of its students completed a bachelor’s degree on time.
 During her career she has held a variety of roles supporting students succeed, including the Director of Multicultural Programs at Linfield College-Portland Campus.
 Ninfa holds a master’s degree in public administration from Portland State University and a bachelor’s in business administration from Oregon State University.

-William Tran Director, Operations & Information Systems
+William Tran Senior Director, Operations & Systems

 What brings me to this work?